Oconee Rivers Greenway Network

-The North Oconee River Greenway Network is a system of linear parks and trail constituting a total of 8 paved miles in Athens, Georgia.
+The North Oconee River Greenway Network is a system of linear parks and trails constituting a total of 8 paved miles in Athens, Georgia.
 It consists of a mixture of unpaved and paved multi-use trails abutting the Oconee River, some of its minor tributaries and other parks within the county.
 The network continues to be expanded primarily through the use of TSPLOST funding in addition to funding from Georgia Department of Transportation.
 The network utilizes a mixture of rail-to-trail and riparian right of ways.

 History

 The first trail of the network, Cook's Trail, was built in the 1990's and consisted of 4.1 miles of unpaved trail and boardwalk and connected Sandy Creek Nature Center with Sandy Creek Park.
 The trail was named for a retired University of Georgia professor in forestry, Walt Cook, a major figure in the founding of the Sandy Creek Nature Center.

 More recently, proponents and local officials seek to use the network to improve equity in historically underserved neighborhood and to increase connectivity and safety in the Athens area.